 Now, we want to search for the most relevant documents to the query.
 We do this by computing the similarity between the embeddings of the query and each of the documents.

 Each query-document pair returns a score, which represents how similar the pair is.
-We then sort these scores in descending order and select the top-most similar pairs, which we choose 2 (this is an arbitrary choice, you can choose any number).
+We then sort these scores in descending order and select the top-most n similar pairs, which we choose to return the top two (n=2, this is an arbitrary choice, you can choose any number).

 Here, we show the most relevant documents with their similarity scores.